alex-gutev/live_cells_py/docs/basics/cell-expressions.rst

 Aborting a computation
 ======================

-The computation of the value of a computed cell can be aborted using :any:`live_cells.none`.
-When :any:`live_cells.none` is called inside a computed cell, the computation of the cell's value is aborted and its current value is preserved.
+The computation of a computed cell's value can be aborted using :any:`live_cells.none`.
+When :any:`live_cells.none` is called inside a computed cell, the value computation function is exited and the cell's current value is preserved.
 This can be used to prevent a cell's value from being recomputed when a condition is not met.